aimakun/RoboHome-Web/README.md

 Docker support is currently on hold while the port to Laravel takes place.

-~~This project uses [Docker Compose](https://docs.docker.com/compose/) to help easily emulate a test environment for rapid development and testing.
+This project uses [Docker Compose](https://docs.docker.com/compose/) to help easily emulate a test environment for rapid development and testing.
 This container has the PHP, MySQL, and phpMyAdmin services.

+There are two things different from setup manually:
+1. Copy config in `.env.docker` file into `.env` instead of using `.env.example`
+2. `composer` and `php artisan` are preinstalled commands in Docker container, you can use via `./web.sh` script.
+For example: `./web.sh composer install` or `./web.sh php artisan migrate`.
+This script would run in container automatically

 For login to work, you'll need to add `http://localhost` to the "Allowed JavaScript Origins" in your Login With Amazon App Console.
 Once you have Docker installed and running, execute `docker-compose up` and visit `http://localhost` to view the website.
-To access phpMyAdmin, navigate to `http://localhost:8183` and login with the following credentials; Server: `db`, user: `root`, password: `password`.~~
+To access phpMyAdmin, navigate to `http://localhost:8183` and login with the following credentials; Server: `db`, user: `root`, password: `password`.

 ## Contributing